Tech-invite3GPPspaceIETFspace

 An answering DCMTSI client in terminal that desires to reject the entire SCTP association for all offered data channels shall set the port to 0 (zero) on the corresponding "m=application" line in SDP, as described in RFC 8864.
 An SCTP association that initially, or as a result of session modification, has no open data channels ("a=dcmap" lines) should be rejected or closed by modifying the session, setting port number to 0 (zero).

 An answering DCMTSI client in terminal that desires to accept some offered data channels and reject others shall indicate this by removing the non-desired data channel "a=dcmap" and "a=dcsa" lines from the SDP answer, as described in RFC 8864.
-The DCMTSI client in terminal accepting a data channel must also accept the corresponding, supported "bootstrap" data channels with stream ID <1000 (e.g. a=dcmap:0 …).
+The DCMTSI client in terminal accepting a data channel must also accept the corresponding, supported bootstrap data channels with stream ID <1000 (e.g. a=dcmap:0 …).

 Up

 6.2.10.4 Receiving SDP answer |R17|p.
-74
+78

 An offering DCMTSI client in terminal receiving an SDP answer where the data channel SCTP association is accepted (port is not 0) may use any offered stream ID that has a corresponding "a=dcmap" line in the SDP answer, as described by Section 6.5 of RFC 8864.
 Data channels with "a=dcmap" lines in the SDP offer that are not included in the SDP answer must be considered as rejected and shall not be used, as described by Section 6.5 of RFC 8864.
+The "req-app-id" parameter of the "a=3gpp-req-app" attribute is used to identify the application for which the application data channels are added/updated.

 Up

 6.2.11 Still Images |R17|p.
-74
+78

 If still images are used in a session, then the imageseq SDP attribute shall be present in the offer of the corresponding video media session.
 The syntax is defined below